crescent-network/crescent/docs/How-To/plans.md

 # Private Farming Plan

-Create `private-fixed-plan.json` file in your local directory and copy the below json into the file.
+Create `private-fixed-plan.json` file in your local directory and copy the below JSON into a file.

 ## PrivateFarmingFixedAmountPlan